 Truliant offers home equity oans in seven states: Florida, Tennessee, North Carolina, South Carolina, Ohio, Virginia and Georgia.

 How much money will I save choosing a 15-year loan over a 30-year loan?

 A 15-year fixed-rate mortgage gives you the ability to own your home free and clear in 15 years.
 While the monthly payments are somewhat higher than a 30-year mortgage, the interest rate on the 15-year mortgage is usually a little lower.
 Therefore, you'll pay less than half the total interest cost of the traditional 30-year mortgage.
 However, if you can't afford the higher monthly payment of a 15-year mortgage, you're not alone.
-Many borrowers find the higher payment out of reach and choose a 20-year or 30-year mortgage.
+Some borrowers find the higher payment out of reach, and choose a 20-year or 30-year mortgage.

 Can I really borrow funds to use toward my down payment?

 Yes, you can borrow secured funds to use as your down payment.
 However, any loans you take out must be secured by an asset you own.
 If you own something of value that you could borrow funds against, such as a car or another home, it's a perfectly acceptable source of funds.
 If you plan to obtain a loan, make sure to include details of this loan in the Expenses section of the mortgage application.
-We must include the new payment in the E/I ratio.
+We must include the new payment in the Expenses/Income ratio.

 If my property's appraised value is more than the purchase price, can I use the difference toward my down payment?

 Unfortunately, if you are purchasing a home, we'll have to use the lower of the appraised value or the sales price to determine your down payment requirement.
 It's still a great benefit for your financial situation if you are able to purchase a home for less than the appraised value, but we don't use this "instant equity" when making loan decisions.

 I'm getting a gift from someone else.
 Is this an acceptable source of my down payment?